JanetYin/ttt/readme.md

 Type theory is a game that we play with a finite set of rules.
 For each type former, there is a number of rules.
-In this section, we learn the rules for type formers `𝟚`, `→`, `ℕ`, `×`, abstract types, `⊥`, `⊤`, `⊎`.
+In this section, we learn the rules for type formers `𝟚`, `→`, `ℕ`, `×`, `⊥`, `⊤`, `⊎`.
 We also learn that equality of terms is decidable, the difference between equality and behaviour, the algebraic structure of types and how to translate propositional logic formulas to types.

 ## Booleans: `𝟚`